-While employees may have moved on from your organization, their company issued credentials can still be active and valid within the 3rd party systems they used while employed.
-In many cases, the 3rd party systems or databases that have been compromised have been in existence for 10+ years holding millions of “zombie” accounts that can be used to exploit an organization.
-Discovery of credentials from legacy employees should be a good reminder to confirm you’ve shut down any active internal and 3rd party accounts that could be used for exploit.
+While employees may have moved on from your organization, their company issued credentials can still be active and valid within the third-party systems they used while employed.
+In many cases, the third-party systems or databases that have been compromised have been in existence for over 10 years, holding millions of “zombie” accounts that can be used to exploit an organization.
+Discovery of credentials from legacy employees should be a good reminder to confirm you’ve shut down any active internal and third-party accounts that could be used for exploit.

-Our service is designed to help both public and private sector organizations detect and mitigate cyber threats that leverage stolen email addresses and passwords.
-Dark Web ID leverages a combination of human and artificial intelligence that scours botnets, criminal chat rooms, blogs, Websites and bulletin boards, Peer to Peer networks, forums, private networks, and other blackmarket sites 24/7, 365 days a year to identify stolen credentials and other personally identifiable information (PII).
+Our Dark Web monitoring service is designed to help both public and private sector organizations detect and mitigate cyberthreats that leverage stolen email addresses and passwords.
+Dark Web monitoring leverages a combination of human and artificial intelligence that scours botnets, criminal chat rooms, blogs, websites and bulletin boards, peer to peer networks, forums, private networks and other blackmarket sites 24/7, 365 days a year to identify stolen credentials and other personally identifiable information (PII).